-Nor98 scrapie was diagnosed in 9 sheep, each case originating in different flocks except for one flock in which two cases were discovered.
-The ages and genotypes of these sheep, and the results of the immunohistochemical examinations, were in accordance with the previous experience of Nor98 scrapie (5).
-One case had the allele combination ARR/ARR which is known to be resistant against classical scrapie.
+Nor98 scrapie was diagnosed in 10 sheep, each case originating in different flocks The ages and genotypes of these sheep, and the results of the immunohistochemical examinations, were in accordance with the previous experience of Nor98 scrapie (5).
 Seven cases had at least one of the alleles $AF{141}RQ$ or AHQ which previously had been found to be associated with Nor98 scrapie (4).

 Following the EU Regulation (EC) No. 999/2001 Annex VII, as amended by Regulation (EC) No 253/2006, of July 2007, states that genotyping might be performed on a proportion of the animals in the flock positive for Nor98 scrapie.
 No animal has to be removed from the flock on the basis of PrP genotype.
-The sheep were between five and nine years old, which are in agreement with the result from previous years with the mean age being six years (Table 2).
+The sheep were between five and fourteen years old, which are in agreement with the result from previous years with the mean age being seven years (Table 2).

-The Nor98 scrapie cases detected in 2014 were located in seven different counties; in all of them the disease had previously been diagnosed.
+The Nor98 scrapie cases detected in 2015 were located in six different counties; in all of them the disease had previously been diagnosed.
 Nor98 scrapie cases have been found in most parts of Norway, in 14 of 19 counties.
 In contrast, the classical form of scrapie, has been detected only in the western part of Norway (3 counties) and in Nordland County (Figure 4).

-The prevalence estimates of Nor98 scrapie in fallen stock and in sheep slaughtered for human consumption have varied during 2002-2014; however most estimates have been within the confidence intervals (Figure 2 and Figure 3) (1).
+The prevalence estimates of Nor98 scrapie in fallen stock and in sheep slaughtered for human consumption have varied during 2002-2015; however most estimates have been within the confidence intervals (Figure 2 and Figure 3) (1).
 The results from the surveillance programmes indicate that the prevalence of Nor98 scrapie in the sheep population has not changed since the start of the programme.

-The difference between the number of examined sheep from fallen stock (4,989) and the calculated number according to EU regulation No 2245/2003 (10,000), may partly be due the fact that about 60% of the fallen stock population die while on remote mountain and forest pastures.
+The difference between the number of examined sheep from fallen stock (5,501) and the calculated number according to EU regulation No 2245/2003 (10,000), may partly be due the fact that about 60% of the fallen stock population die while on remote mountain and forest pastures.
 In spite of this, the numbers of animals examined in the sheep fallen stock and slaughtered populations are sufficient to estimate the prevalences of Nor98 scrapie in these populations.

-Scrapie was not detected in goats in 2014.
+Scrapie was not detected in goats in 2015.
 The first and only scrapie case in naturally infected goats in Norway was diagnosed in 2006 and originated from a county with a large goat population.
 Both classical and atypical scrapie in goats has been diagnosed in several countries in Europe (5).